pymedusa/Medusa/readme.md

 ### Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.

 #### Exclusive features
- - Supports TVMaze and TMDB indexers
+ - Supports TVDB, TVMaze and TMDB indexers
  - Manual search episodes (you choose what to snatch based on all kind of info: provider, seeds, release group)
  - Manual search for subtitles (useful when subtitle has low score because of typo in filename or alternative title)
  - Support for Python 3